jhamlet/node-infuse/README.md

 ~~~
 % infuse -h

-usage: infuse INPUT_PATH [OUPUT_PATH] [options]
+usage: infuse INPUT_PATH OUPUT_PATH [options]

 INPUT_PATH     File to read.
-[OUPUT_PATH]     File to write.
+OUPUT_PATH     File to write.
 If not specified, write to STDOUT.

 options:
-   -L, --node-lib PATH           PATH to your local library directory of node builtin
-                                 modules.

    -N, --no-minify               Do not minify the output.
+Essentially, set `beautify` for
+                                 the UglifyJS output.
    -F, --force                   If OUTPUT_PATH already exists, overwrite it.
    -D, --define SYMBOL[=VALUE]   Replace all instances of the specified SYMBOL with VALUE.
+                                 If VALUE is not given, that evaluates to SYMBOL=true.
+                                 Otherwise, VALUE will be JSON parsed, and if that fails, it
+                                 will be used as a plain string.
+Can be specified multiple
+                                 times.
    -d, --define-module NAME      Will load the NAMEd module (as per require()) and 'define'
                                  all exported properties.
+Note: if you are requiring a path
+                                 relative to the current working directory, be sure to start
+                                 your path with a './', just as you would for a node require
+                                 statement.
+Can be specified multiple times.

-   -E, --embed                   Embed the infused modules as strings and lazy-evaluate them
+   -E, --embed                   Embed the infused modules as strings in the final output,
-                                 when required.
+                                 and lazy-evaluate them when required.
    -R, --reserved WORD           A comma-delimited list of reserved words that should NOT be
                                  mangled.

-   -S, --stdin                   Read INPUT_FILE from STDIN instead of a file.
-The current
+Can be specified multiple times.
+   -L, --node-lib PATH           PATH to your local directory of node builtin modules.
+These
+                                 are used to resolve requires for 'core' modules (not
+                                 suggested).
+Can be specified multiple times, and each
-                                 working directory will be considerd the base directory for
+                                 directory will be tried.
-                                 resolving requires.

-   -w, --watch                   Watch INPUT_FILE.
-Whenever it is modified, re-infuse with
-                                 the same command.

    -i, --infuse PATH             Pre-infuse with PATH.
-These files will be included in the
+These files will be infused into the
-                                 infusions and will be automatically 'required' before the
+                                 final output and will be automatically 'de-fused' before
-                                 INPUT_FILE executes.
+                                 the INPUT_FILE executes.
+Can be specified multiple times.

-   -I, --dump-infusions          Print all the paths 'required' by INPUT_PATH (and those it
+   -I, --dump-infusions          Print all the paths 'required' by INPUT_PATH (and all other
-                                 requires) to STDOUT and exit.
+                                 required files) to STDOUT and exit.
    -A, --dump-ast                Dump out the generated Abstract Syntax Tree and exit.
    -V, --version                 Print the version information and exit.
    -h, --help                    Print this and exit.
 ~~~